besteaydogan/SQL-1-Learning/README.md

 # SQL-1-Learning
 I'm learning SQL with a bootcamp.
-Here is some homework!
+Here is some homework parts!